Tabloid (film): Legal action against Morris

 In November 2011, Joyce McKinney filed a lawsuit with the Los Angeles County Superior Court against Errol Morris, claiming Morris and his producer Mark Lipson misled her into believing she was being interviewed for a television series about innocent people whose lives were ruined by the paparazzi and a media circus, and that she was not aware until after the release of the film that it would be a feature-length film focused solely on the "Manacled Mormon" case.
 McKinney sued on the grounds that she was defamed, as the film portrays her as "crazy, a sex offender, an S&M prostitute, and/or a rapist."

+McKinney's attorney, Steve Tidrick, "introduced some unusual evidence to poke holes" in Morris' defenses — "the type of challenging material that would befit a Morris documentary, in fact."

+"For example, in one document, a declaration [was] given by Philip Wong, an associate professor of psychology at Long Island University, about how viewers process movies subconsciously."

+"Similar to the way the band Judas Priest was once sued for using subliminal messages in a song that allegedly caused a teenager to commit suicide, McKinney used Wong to push the theory that Tabloid isn’t what it appears to be."

+"Pointing to material that flashes for very short periods of time in the documentary, Wong declare[d] under penalty of perjury, 'In the film Tabloid, manipulation of attention and perception leads to material being presented at the fringes of a viewer’s awareness, which can facilitate the development of rogue beliefs.'"

 In 2013, the case was decided in Morris' favor.

 In January 2016, McKinney again filed suit against Morris, claiming the film had misrepresented her and that Morris and his associates had broken into her home, stolen personal items related to the case, and threatened the life of her service dog if she did not sign release papers allowing them to use her footage in the film.
 In response, legal representatives for Morris stated that "evidence will show that [McKinney] willingly – in fact, eagerly – participated in the lengthy interview that is featured in the film."
 Morris stated in an interview later that year that this case had been dismissed as "frivolous".